Blog · New York · What To See at Rockefeller Center, Top of the Rock, and Fifth Avenue

 There are gardens, too.
 The Channel Gardens gradually cascade from Fifth Avenue down to the level of the plaza, featuring colorful flowers that change throughout the year.
 The center of the plaza is covered with hundreds of international flags and down below, overlooking the rink, is Prometheus, a giant gold statue inside a fountain.

-As you’re standing and admiring all of this artwork, I bet you didn’t realize that just below your feet are miles of passages interconnecting all the buildings in the center.
+For example, as you’re standing and admiring all of this artwork, I bet you didn’t realize that just below your feet are miles of passages interconnecting all the buildings in the center.
 The Concourse is a hub of dining and shops that many locals use as a shortcut through the plaza when crowd levels are heavy.
 For travelers, it’s a convenient place to grab a bite to eat or use the restroom if needed.

 For entertainment, Radio City Music Hall, home to the Rockettes, is right here.
 Even just seeing the inside of the theater is a treat.
 The theater opened in 1932 and remains one of the most beautiful theaters in the world.
-Read more in our guide to Radio City Music Hall.

-Your NYC View From Top of the Rock
+Your NYC view from Top of the Rock

 View from Top of the Rock Observation Deck